 The average salary in North Carolina is approximately $62,000–$67,000 per year for full-time workers, according to Bureau of Labor Statistics data.
 That statewide figure masks wide variation — Charlotte and Raleigh pull the average up significantly, while rural counties sit well below it.
-This guide breaks down NC salaries by metro area, industry, and experience level, with take-home pay context using NC's flat 4.25% income tax rate.
+This guide breaks down NC salaries by metro area, industry, and experience level, with after-tax take-home pay context using NC's flat 3.99% income tax rate.

 Average Salary by Metro Area